thejsway/thejsway/manuscript/chapter10.md

 }];
 ```

-And here is the rest of the program, that uses the data to show some results about the movies.
+And here is the rest of the program that uses this data to show some results about the movies.
 Check it out, it should be pretty self-explanatory.

 ```js
 // Get movie titles